kytos-ng/documentation/tutorials/napps/create_looping_napp.rst

 the necessary tools to quick and easily create such a NApp.

 Before proceeding to the next section of this tutorial, make sure you have a GitHub account, if not please follow steps in this |Link|_ to do so.
-Use your GitHub account *username* whereever mentioned *username* in this tutorial.
+Use your GitHub account *username* wherever mentioned *username* in this tutorial.

 ***********************
 Creating a looping NApp